Kanchon-Gharami/LLM_Smashdown/README.md

 # LLM-Smashdown: Black-Box LLM Replication via Logit Leakage and Distillation

-This repository provides a prototype implementation of the methods described in our paper:
+This repository provides a similar prototype implementation of the methods described in our paper:

-Clone What You Can’t Steal: Black-Box LLM Replication via Logit Leakage and Distillation
+**Clone What You Can’t Steal: Black-Box LLM Replication via Logit Leakage and Distillation**

 The codebase demonstrates the overall pipeline, structure, and experimental workflow used in the study, including projection-matrix recovery, knowledge distillation, and evaluation.
 This is not the exact original research code; instead, it is a cleaned, representative implementation intended for transparency and reproducibility.

----

 ## Overview